-However, the process is intended to be an independent reporting channel and is part of an effective ethics and compliance program in all of the best practice frameworks.
-Therefore, it is best practice for the Chief Compliance Officer and the ethics and compliance team to manage the program, particularly in larger organizations with independent functions.
+However, the process is intended to be an independent reporting channel and is part of an effective ethics and compliance program in all the best practice frameworks.
+Therefore, it is best practice for the chief compliance officer and the ethics and compliance team to manage the program, particularly in larger organizations with independent functions.

-That said, planning and implementing the incident management program should be a collaborative and inclusive process that involves representation from a number of departments including legal, human resources, internal audit, security, risk management, loss prevention (if applicable) and IT.
+That said, planning and implementing the incident management program should be a collaborative and inclusive process that involves representation from several departments including legal, human resources, internal audit, security, risk management, loss prevention (if applicable) and IT.
 Stakeholders will need to partner to ensure the program is implemented smoothly and that all departments effectively get what they need from the program.